Code-Institute-Submissions/Damianjacob-MS5-Music-Pro-2_JulyResub/README.md

 - My first deployment caused the Heroku app to crash.
 This was because in the Procfile I had used the Heroku app name instead of the Django project name.
 Fix: Changed "[heroku-appname].wsgi" to "[django-projectname].wsgi"

+- After adding custom CSS to my project and pushing the changes to Heroku, I'd get a "Server Error 500".
+Fix: Added DEVELOPMENT to config vars in Heroku and set it to "False".

 ## Deployment

 ### Creating the Github repository and cloning it